 Daphne laureola (Thymelaeaceae family)

-Spurge laurel is a slow-growing, shade-tolerant, long-lived evergreen shrub from Europe and the Mediterranean region that has escaped from gardens and naturalized in woodlands and other shady places.
+Spurge laurel, a non-regulated Class B noxious weed, is a slow-growing, shade-tolerant, long-lived evergreen shrub from Europe and the Mediterranean region that has escaped from gardens and naturalized in woodlands and other shady places.
 Spurge laurel can grow in a wide range of conditions, but it thrives in full to partial shade and well-drained soils.
-Its primary means of spread is by birds and rodents eating the berries although it can also spread vegetatively by root sprouts.
-The berries, leaves and bark are poisonous to humans, cats and dogs and handling the plant can cause contact dermatitis.
+Its primary means of spread is by birds and rodents eating the berries, although it can also spread vegetatively by root sprouts.
+The berries, leaves, and bark are poisonous to humans, cats, and dogs.
+Handling the plant can cause contact dermatitis.
 Once established, this plant is very difficult to eradicate.

 Spurge laurel is a non-designated Class B noxious weed in King County.
 Control is recommended but not required.
 Outside of King County, spurge laurel is required for control in counties where it is more limited in distribution, including several nearby counties including Snohomish, Pierce, Thurston, Skagit and San Juan.
 See the website of the Washington State Weed Board for more details on designation areas.
 For more information about noxious weed regulations and definitions, see Noxious weed lists and laws.

 Spurge laurel is a serious threat to certain native forest ecosystems particularly Garry oak woodlands and dry Madrone/Douglas fir forests in the San Juan Islands and coastal British Columbia.
 In King County, most of the escaped populations are small, scattered and primarily in urban parks.
 We are still gathering information on this plant’s distribution and impacts and we would be very interested in any information on locations of escaped populations of this plant in the county.